raphyduck/api_docs/source/includes/_rest.md

 **Endpoint**

-/lends/:currency
+/provided_funds/:currency

 **Description**

-Get a list of the most recent funding data for the given currency: total amount lent and Flash Return Rate (in % by 365 days) over time.
+Get a list of the most recent funding data for the given currency: total amount provided and Flash Return Rate (in % by 365 days) over time.

 **Request Details**